mogol/yana/README.md

 ### How to customize a presentation of a page?

-Check implementation `popUpDialog` for example.
+Check implementation `popUpDialog` for inspiration.

 ## Status